Ron Dermer

-Ronald Dermer (born 16 April 1971) is an Israeli politician and diplomat serving as the Minister of Strategic Affairs since 2022 and as head of the negotiations for hostages' release since February 2025.
+Ron Dermer (born 16 April 1971) is an Israeli politician and diplomat who served as the Minister of Strategic Affairs from 2022 until 2025 and as head of the negotiations for hostages' release in 2025.
 He served as the Israeli Ambassador to the United States from 2013 to 2021.

 Early life

-Dermer was born and raised in Miami Beach, Florida to Jay Dermer, a lawyer from New York who was Mayor of Miami Beach from 1967 to 1971, and Yaffa, née Rosenthal, born in Mandate Palestine.
+Dermer was born and raised in Miami Beach, Florida, to Jay Dermer, a lawyer from New York who was Mayor of Miami Beach from 1967 to 1971, and Yaffa, née Rosenthal, born in Mandate Palestine.
 Her parents, Joseph and Rivka, had fled growing antisemitism in Poland and Germany in the 1930s.
 A few years after the establishment of the State of Israel in 1948, the family emigrated to Florida.
 Dermer visited Israel during his childhood to see his grandmother Rivka, who returned to live there after Joseph’s death.

 His father died of a heart attack in 1984, two weeks before Dermer's Bar Mitzvah.
-His brother, David Dermer subsequently served as Miami Beach mayor from 2001 to 2007.
+His brother, David Dermer served as Miami Beach mayor from 2001 to 2007.

 Growing up, Dermer attended Rabbi Alexander S. Gross Hebrew Academy, a Jewish Day School in Miami Beach, with Shmuley Boteach.